NoobMaster9999/UIUCTF-2024-writeups/Crypto/Without a Trace/README.md

 We are provided with a `server.py` and a remote connection.
 Let's analyze the source.

-# Analyzing
+# Analysis

-The function main is as follows:
+The main function is as follows:

 ```python
 def main():